 - When a connection is started on a line with password protection, the system prompts for the password.
 If you enter the correct password, the system shows a prompt.
-You can use the password-thresh command to set the number of times a user can enter an incorrect password before the system terminates the line connection and returns the terminal to the idle state. - The encrypted password is required for compatibility with legacy password settings (i.e., plain text or encrypted) when reading the configuration file during system bootup.
+You can use the password-thresh command to set the number of times a user can enter an incorrect password before the system terminates the line connection and returns the terminal to the idle state. - The encrypted password is required for compatibility with legacy password settings (i.e., plain text or encrypted) when reading the configuration file from an FTP/SFTP server during system bootup.
 There is no need for you to manually configure encrypted passwords.

 '''

-Console(config-line-console) #password 0 secret
+Console(config-line-console)#password 0 secret

 Console(config-line-console)#

 '''

-login (110) password-thresh (112)
+Related Commands login (127) password-thresh (129)